Gas Safety Certificates for Landlords: The Complete 2026 Guide

 Civil Penalties

 Under the Renters' Rights Act framework, local authorities in England will also have powers to issue civil penalties of up to £7,000 for a first offence and up to £40,000 for repeat offences related to property safety failures.
+This penalty tier applies specifically to landlords who repeatedly fail to maintain valid gas safety certification — the highest financial penalty available for property condition breaches under the new regime.

 Impact on Possession Claims